wyitt163/EaglerServer-1.12/README.md

 # This repo is designed purely for Canary Craft and has been optimised for such.

 ## If you still want to use it yourself, follow below:
-Welcome to the EaglercraftX server project!
-Here is how you can setup your very own eaglercraft server:
+Welcome to the CanaryCraft server project!
+Here is how you can setup a connection:
 <br>
 <br>
 First, go to the top of the repo and click on code > codespaces > create codespace